Introduction to RAW camera apps

 iPhone Camera apps for RAW photography

-There are many iPhone RAW photo apps in the App Store.
-The camera apps that I have installed for shooting in RAW are Manual, Camera+, CameraPixels, ProCamera and Lightroom CC Mobile (free).
+There are many iPhone RAW camera apps in the App Store.
+The camera apps that I have installed are Manual, Camera+, CameraPixels, ProCamera and Lightroom CC Mobile (free).
 If you start with camera apps, you soon have multiple apps on your iPhone.
 Once you think you have found the perfect app, then that one function is often missing.
 The disadvantage of different camera apps is that you get too little experience with it.
 That is why, during photography, I often had to search through the various menus.
 For this reason I decided to use Lightroom CC Mobile and ProCamera for my RAW photography.

-Make the iPhone camera apps quickly accessible
+Make your iPhone RAW camera app quickly accessible

-1. Add the camera apps as Widgets to the Today View, so that you can start Lightroom CC Mobile and ProCamera after you swipe right over the Home screen or Lock screen.
+1. Add the camera apps as Widgets to the Today View, so that you can start Lightroom CC Mobile or ProCamera after you swipe right over the Home screen or Lock screen.
 To add the widgets, tap “change” in the day view.
 Unfortunately, not all apps have a widget.

 |Start the app in the Today View.||Add a Widget to the Today View.|